 Note that you can purchase any extra tools on Shark's website.
 If someone comes across this vacuum that's different from ours, let us know in the discussions and we'll update our review.

 The Shark APEX Upright Vacuum is better overall than the Shark Rotator Powered Lift-Away Upright vacuum.
-The APEX performs better on any surface, including a much-improved performance on bare floors.
-It also has a bigger dirt compartment and a slightly longer hose length.
+While the APEX performs similarly to the Rotator on carpet, it has a significantly better performance on bare floors.
+The APEX also has a bigger dirt compartment and a slightly longer hose length.
 On the other hand, the Rotator is easier to maintain.

 The Shark Rotator Powered Lift-Away Upright is a more well-rounded vacuum than the BISSELL Pet Hair Eraser Turbo Plus.
 The Shark is slightly easier to maintain with a lot fewer recurring costs, and its dirt compartment holds more too.
-It can also be used in a handheld configuration, which is nice if you want to clean your car.
-However, the BISSELL cleans low and high-pile carpet better, and it can maneuver slightly better too.
-It also has a removable brushroll.
+It also has a better performance on all surface types too.
+However, the BISSELL can maneuver slightly better, and it has a removable brushroll.

 The Dyson Ball Animal 2 is better overall than the Shark Rotator Powered Lift-Away Upright.
-It has outstanding performance on any surface, it has good maneuverability, a longer range, and it's easier to maintain.
+It has outstanding performance on any surface, a longer range, and it's easier to maintain.
 The Shark can be used as a handheld vacuum so it's a better choice to clean stairs and cars with.

 The Shark Rotator Powered Lift-Away Upright is better to use on carpets while the Hoover WindTunnel 2 Whole House Rewind is better for bare floors.
-The Shark cleans most hair and large debris on both high-pile and low-pile carpet, it has better maneuverability, and it's not as heavy.
+The Shark cleans most hair and large debris on all surface types, it has better maneuverability, and it's not as heavy.
 The Hoover has a better range and it's easier to maintain.